-Envisian’s clever thinking and coding remedied our client’s public cloud cost blow out and led to changes in its vendor’s remote desktop solution.
+Envisian’s clever thinking and coding reduced our client’s public cloud cost blow out by 80%, which translated to a per annum saving of some $2.5 million.

-We were asked to come up with an alternative – quickly.
-Using some clever thinking and coding, we developed a solution that made use of AWS auto-scaling features and an alternative load-balancing algorithm to cater for variable user sessions.
+Using some clever thinking and coding, we made use of AWS auto-scaling features and an alternative load-balancing algorithm to cater for variable user sessions.
 Our solution utilised smaller, cost-effective AWS EC2 instances rather than larger, expensive instances as originally deployed, demonstrating an 80% saving on infrastructure costs, while improving user experience and reducing administration effort.

 Here’s what we did.

-Our first step was to integrate the API in the existing Remote Desktop Server (RDS) broker service, enabling the load balancing and session draining to be remotely controlled in code.
+Our first step was to integrate the API in the Microsoft RDS broker service, enabling the load balancing and session draining to be remotely controlled in code.
 It gave the service the ability to switch resources in the cloud ‘on’ or ‘off’ based on instantaneous demand and available resources, as well as to add or remove hosts from the cluster services on demand.

 Once the service had been tested to confirm that it was reliably auto-scaling, we converted the code base into an automatic CI/CD pipeline, using scripts that matched the skills and knowledge of the client’s technical team.
 Code automation allowed services to routinely complete a Quality Assurance (QA) test prior to entering production.
 This, in turn, triggered an existing cluster to begin deprecation and clean up the environment / active directory of any stale objects.

 Using historical data from the existing monitoring tool, we developed a simulation tool to demonstrate cost savings and functionality at various load scenarios.
 The tool also automated the creation of image and cluster components ensuring consistency across the solution.